The Power of Words

 There have been other events in my adult life I couldn't figure out how to bring to fruition and in time I again heard that whisper: “You see?
 You wanted it and it came to you...”

-Granted, most things we want- whether they be material, something we'd like to accomplish, or a hope or dream- require us to take action.
-But I believe most manifestation gurus would agree that there is a momentum set in motion by the magic of verbally claiming something from your heart.
+Granted, most things we want require us to take action.
+But I believe most manifestation gurus would agree that there is a momentum set in motion by the magic of verbally claiming something.
 Most people agree there's some truth in the adage, "Be careful what you wish for."

 Asking for something with faith and certainty, otherwise known as prayer, is central to most religions.
-Maybe this is why simply claiming something we want is difficult; it requires faith which clashes with our roll-up-your-sleeves, I-can-do-it-myself American individualism.
-The bottom line is there is a force on our side when we want something and we claim it.
+Maybe this is why simply claiming something we want can be difficult; it requires faith which clashes with our roll-up-your-sleeves, "I-can-do-it-myself," American individualism.
+The bottom line?
+There is a force on our side when we want something and we claim it.

 For anyone reading this who is perhaps feeling cheated because you sorely wanted something in life that you do not see as possible, I say two things: one, keep waiting.
 In the words of Eden Phillpotts, “The universe is…patiently waiting for our wits to grow sharper.”
-Your desire is going to come to you, you just don’t see how yet, or when for that matter.
+Your desire is going to come to you, you just don’t see how yet.
 And I know this because you didn't put it there!
 (Think about that for a moment.)

 Secondly, are you standing in the way of your dream?
 As crazy as this sounds, we often go unaware of our self-sabotage.
 Sometimes, we feel our hands are tied but there is always something we can do, even if it is to get a book and learn more about what we want or how someone else achieved it.
 Difficult times prompt us in such ways to become better versions of ourselves as we wait for our purpose to unfold.

 The power of claiming what we want is directly related to our sense of purpose and fulfillment.
-Think of it as the first step in making something happen.
+Think of it as the turning of a key.

 Perhaps you've gotten so wrapped up in current obligations that you aren't even sure of what you want.
 Matthew Kelly, in his best-selling book, Perfectly Yourself Discovering God's Dream For You, emphasizes the importance of sitting in silence to discover your greater purpose.
 Most of us neglect this in the busyness of everyday life.
 Some hide from it.
-It takes work to tune out life and put ourselves first.
-Sometimes it takes courage too, to explore the wilderness of your own inner self.
+It takes courage to explore the wilderness of your inner self.

 Comments